mral-cmu/assignment4-handout/README.md

 ```
 [Tasks 3.1, 2.2, and 2.1]: Full Credit.
 ```
-You will also see plots for
+You will also see plots for the entropy reduction over timesteps.

 The available environments in `test_data/` are `charrow-map`, `office`, `maze-like`, and `simple-obstacle` (default is `simple-obstacle`).